ohaiibuzzle/nerd-bot/README.md

 - [x] Fixing the random-reaction command.
 - [x] Fixing the reverse string commands.
 - [ ] Thinking of new ideas

+  - [ ] Making a role player where the user will get a task according to their role

+    - [ ] Timeout required (Research required)
+    - [ ] Points Add required
+    - [ ] Extra field in the json file
+    - [ ] Coding all these out

+  - [ ] Making some new power-ups

+    - [ ] Thinking of the powerups
+    - [ ] Adding them into the json file
+    - [ ] Attaching advantages of each power up

+  - [ ] Making some trading/sellable items
+    - [ ] Thinking of some sellable items
+    - [ ] Adding them into the json file
+    - [ ] Fixing their value